 As a side note, from that election season I found this guilty pleasure which I watch at least once a year now: Barack Obama vs Mitt Romney.
 Epic Rap Battles Of History (YouTube).
 This is one of their best ones.
 Just wait for the eagle!

 Entitled to Our Votes

 Lesser of THE Two-Evils Voting subtly sets up a social, intellectual, and psychological expectation that the Democratic Party is somehow entitled to our votes because they are NOT the other party (and other parties should NOT be looked at either or you will be punished).
 This also taps into our evolutionary social psychology and our need to please.
 The brainwashing of this is especially powerful with a time strapped, ill informed, fearful, and struggling populace.
 Because of this, the Democratic party is still resting on their previous historical political reputation as being the party of the people which is a fact that has long since gone.
-We give in and accept that their extreme sense of entitlement to our votes is real and is the way it is supposed to be; otherwise, why would they present themselves as entitled to our vote?
+We give in and accept that their extreme sense of entitlement to our votes is real, truly earned, and is the way it is supposed to be; otherwise, why would they present themselves as entitled to our vote?